JosephYao/EngineeringPracticeDemo/Script.md

 *	Explain and copy TestWeatherRetriever.java
 *	Make compile pass by adding empty WeatherRetriever class (creating the src/main/java folder).
 Run UT and fail.
 *	Copy code of WeatherRetriever and run UT and pass.
+*	git add src
-*	git add and commit
+*	git commit and git push and CI should pass

 #Step 4